 Clinton was actually born William Blythe – however, he took the surname of his stepfather, as his birth father died before he was born.

-The President also wished to try and reform the healthcare system in the US – however, this would be unsuccessful, eventually leading to the fall of Congress to the Republican Party in 1994.
+The President also wished to reform the US healthcare system – however, this would be unsuccessful, eventually leading to the fall of Congress to the Republican Party in 1994.

 Bill Clinton was a popular choice for US President the first time he went to the national polls, claiming a substantial 43% of the vote.
 This, in line with the election system and electoral college setup, ensured that the Democrat candidate would succeed Bush in 1993.